dtolnay/cxx/README.md

 with those types.

 The following types are intended to be supported "soon" but are just not implemented yet.
-I don't expect any of these to be hard to make work but it's a matter of designing a nice API for each in its non-native language.
+I don't expect any of these to be hard to make work, but it's a matter of designing a nice API for each in its non-native language.

 <table>